nightlxight/discord-bots/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Ask a question
-title: "Don't get hesitate to ask your question. :)"
+title: "❔ Any questions?
+Feel free to ask! :)"
 labels: question
 assignees: ''